IMSL Software

 DDMODEL=Sharp

 (no trailing period).
-You will then see Sharp models under Settings/Diary Model.
+You will then see Sharp models under Settings/Organizer Model.

 If you don't have a free COM port, then you must free one up, at least temporarily - the Casio and Sharp organizers require a free COM to connect to the PC.
 If you have only one COM port, and it's being used for a serial mouse, then re-boot Windows temporarily without the mouse (you can run XLink/Win using the keyboard).
 Or get a PS/2 mouse instead.
-If you have only USB ports, then you must buy a USB serial adaptor.
+If you have only USB ports, then you must buy a USB serial adaptor (such as http://www.dealextreme.com/details.dx/sku.5859).

 If your COM port has an IRQ conflict, then you probably need to re-arrange your ports.
 Try this: